TheFox/smtpd/README.md

 # smtpd
 SMTP server (library) written in PHP.
-This library only provides an interface to the SMTP protocol.
+This library only provides an interface to the SMTP protocol with PHP.
+You need to deliver the mails by yourself.

 ## Installation
 The preferred method of installation is via [Packagist](https://packagist.org/packages/thefox/smtpd) and [Composer](https://getcomposer.org/).
 Run the following command to install the package and add it as a requirement to composer.json: